This blog may contain affiliate links. Read our disclosure policy for more info.

 Regardless of the season you visit, check out the best view of the city from the highest 360-degree observation deck on the globe at the Calgary Tower.
 You can see the downtown, as well as the Rocky Mountains in the distance.
 Feel free to step onto the glass floor if you’re brave.
 Take the experience a step further and enjoy a meal at the revolving restaurant Sky 360.

 For art and beer lovers you could opt for this 3-hour craft beer and street art tour instead.
-You will hit the streets and learn the stories behind the artist and art you are seeing while making stops for some local beer samples!
-What a great way to do two things at once!
+You will hit the streets and learn the stories behind the artists and art you are seeing while making stops for some local beer samples!
+Calgary has an amazing craft beer scene, and its street art is up there too, so what a great way to do two things at once.
+This tour is $139 CAD and includes all your beer samples and the amazing local guide!

 Where to stay in Calgary